-Employment of management occupations is projected to grow 7 percent over the next ten years, faster than the average for all occupations, which will result in about 706,900 new jobs.
+Employment of management occupations is projected to grow 9 percent over the next ten years, about as fast as the average for all occupations, and will result in about 906,800 new jobs.
 Employment growth is expected to be driven by the formation of new organizations and expansion of existing ones, which should require more workers to manage these operations.

 Architectural and engineering managers plan, direct, and coordinate activities in architectural and engineering companies.

-Compensation and benefits managers plan, develop, and oversee programs to compensate employees.
+Compensation and benefits managers plan, develop, and oversee programs to pay employees.

 Construction managers plan, coordinate, budget, and supervise construction projects from start to finish.